Teriks/LibLSLCC/README.md

 LibLSLCC includes a CSharp code generator that targets the OpenSim runtime.

-The Code Validator and OpenSim code generator in LibLSLCC have both been designed with the intent of implementing Linden LSL with 100 percent cross compatibility.
+The Code Validator and OpenSim code generator in LibLSLCC have both been designed with the intent of implementing Linden LSL with near 100 percent cross compatibility.

 The project is basically a complete reverse engineering of the Linden compiler's Grammar/Rules and generated code behavior.